Endcliffe Hall: History

 Such was the rarity of such a fine building being erected in Sheffield at that time, that when the hall was finished it was opened to the public for three days attracting huge crowds and much praise with the Sheffield Telegraph calling it, "the public advantage of personal munificence" in its edition of 24 May 1865.
 After the death of his wife in 1881, Brown gradually withdrew from public life, his health deteriorated and he spent increasing amounts of time in southern England.
 John Brown left Endcliffe Hall for the last time in 1892 and sold Endcliffe Hall for £26,000 in 1895 (a year before his death) to Barber Brothers and Wortley for building development.
 The development never took place and various plans were proposed for the future of the hall.

 In 1913 the hall was in danger of demolition, then Colonel George Ernest Branson of the 4th Hallamshire Battalion suggested that the hall could replace the Hyde Park Barracks as the headquarters of the Battalion.
 The plan was endorsed by the War Office in January 1914 and the house was sold to the Reserve Forces and Cadets Association for use by the Territorial Army and became the Hallamshire's headquarters.
 Before the Battalion moved in, a number of alterations were needed these included converting the stables and coach house into a drill hall.
 Endcliffe Hall remained the HQ of the Hallamshires until 1968 when the battalion was disbanded.
-Today the hall and grounds are still owned by the RFCA and is the Regimental Headquarters of Army Reserve unit 212 (Yorkshire) Field Hospital.
+Today the hall and grounds are still owned by the RFCA and is the former Regimental Headquarters of Army Reserve unit 212 (Yorkshire) Field Hospital.
 Access to the grounds is limited for the general public as the military are on a constant terrorist security alert.